Charles Bunyan Jr.

 Charles Cyril Bunyan Jr. (22 November 1892 – 1975) was an English professional football player and manager.
 During his time in Belgium, he was known as Cyrille Bunyan.

-Career

 Playing career

 Bunyan played in Belgium for Racing Club de Bruxelles (where he scored 12 goals in 55 games, and in England for Chelsea.

 Coaching career

 Bunyan replaced his father as manager of Anderlecht in 1922, following the latter's death.

 Personal life

 He was the son of Charles Bunyan Sr. and brother of Maurice Bunyan.